 But you know what?
 I need to also defend the incumbents and the traditional donors.
 Measuring impact has traditionally been hard and time consuming.
 At the end of the day donors need to take decisions on what projects and organizations to fund and these cost ratios are as good a shortcut as any other to taking these decisions.
 A superficial proxy for good governance, as it were.
 At the end of the day, everyone wants to minimize waste and cover their backs.

 But these days things are different.
 This Company (full disclosure: I am the founder), for example tracks impact in real time.
-Technology makes this possible and this approach allows us to have very high visibility in the outputs of our work.
+Technology – blockchain in particular – makes this possible and this approach allows us to have very high visibility in the outputs of our work.

 This is the sort of transparency that makes sense.
 Transparency of impact.
 Of output.
 Of what that money invested is actually buying.
 Demanding impact visibility would allow a donor to simply focus on outputs (and define steep targets if so inclined) and then sit back & watch impact happen (or not) on a dashboard, allowing implementers to decide how best to spend and invest the resources they have in order to maximize impact.
 The donor can stop worrying (and spending valuable resources) on calculating and auditing overhead ratios, and instead simply focus on output and simply increase or decrease their funding (investment) according to results.

 This would also level the field and smaller, nimbler, more innovative implementers would have a chance to roll out innovation, without having to play politics with the incumbents.